ankevdv/inspirationblog/src/contact.md

 ---
 title: 'CONTACT'
-ondertitel: I would love to hear from you!
+ondertitel: Suggestions or comments?
+I would love to hear from you!
 layout: 'layouts/page.html'
 ---